mGalarnyk/mGalarnyk.github.io/_pages/recommended_resources.md

 Benefits:
 * Great starter course for people learning python in a data science context
 * A lot of courses derive their material from this specialization (5 courses) on Python
+* You can audit without paying (hard to figure out for some)

 Drawbacks:
 * Course is basic